Get ready for Stop Bullying Week, October 11-15!

-Posted in apps, augmented reality, character education, fifth grade, fourth grade, holiday, technology, and third grade
+Posted in apps, character education, holiday, and technology

 Last week in the Jackson Library, I read excerpts of the Martin’s Big Words book to third and fourth graders.
 We discussed the power of his peaceful, persuasive words and how Martin’s use of words caused laws to change to promote equal rights in America.
 They used the augmented reality app, WeirdType to use some of Martin’s words as art.
 Check out more about Dr. Martin Luther King Jr. and the WeirdType/Pokemon Go app designer below!